Incredible Science Fiction: Comics Code

 Aside from the title change, Incredible Science Fiction was also different from its predecessor because it now had to follow the tight standards of the Comics Code, which was created in 1954 to censor the controversial comics of that time.
 Eventually the Comics Code would spell the end of not only this comic, but all comics produced by EC.
 When a story in issue 33 did not meet the standards of the Code, publisher Bill Gaines and editor Al Feldstein decided to reprint the story "Judgment Day!" (originally in Weird Fantasy #18).
 A powerful anti-racism story, "Judgment Day!" was also rejected because Judge Charles Murphy, the Comics Code Administrator, demanded that an illustration of a black astronaut be altered.
 Gaines refused and threatened to take the matter to the Supreme Court.
 The Comics Code backed down, and Gaines then printed the story without any changes.
 But Gaines had seen the writing on the wall, and he left the comic book industry soon after.
 Incredible Science Fiction #33 was the last comic book he would publish.

 Reprints

 Incredible Science Fiction has been reprinted by EC-fan and publisher Russ Cochran on a couple of occasions.
 It formed part of his Complete EC Library (in 1982), published (in black and white) as a slipcased hardcover two-volume set alongside Weird Science-Fantasy.
 It was also reprinted issue-by-issue between August 1994 and May 1995 by Cochran (in association with Gemstone Publishing).
 This complete run was later rebound, again alongside Weird Science-Fantasy, with covers included, in a pair of softcover EC Annuals.
+Dark Horse reprinted Incredible Science Fiction as part of the EC Archives series in 2017.